 Thinking of trying Lupura?

-If you don't see results after 90 days, we pay YOU!
+If you are not satisfied with Lupura after 90 days, we pay YOU!
 We'll give you your money back plus 10%

 How Do I take Lupura?

 Lupura's effectiveness is directly impacted by your commitment to taking the product consistently.
 It is vital that you take the product 3 times a day as directed (1 bottle is a month supply).
 To help make it easier we have created the free Lupura app for iPhone and Android.
 This app allows you to set reminders to take the product and gives you the option of tracking your progress.

 FREE SHIPPING WHEN YOU BUY 2 OR MORE BOTTLES

 (use the Promo Code found on the Shop page, offer is valid in the US only)

 Who Is Taking Lupura?